Connected Learning Summit

 Workshops.
 A single 60-minute session during which presenters engage the audience directly in the framing and analysis of a particular problem or concept.
 Workshops are highly participatory and include discussion and debriefing following the activities.

 Make things, build things, test things—the sky’s the limit!
-Please submit a detailed description (2 pages max) for peer review; the final text will be included in the published conference proceedings.
+Please submit a detailed description (2 pages max, using template) for peer review; the final text will be included in the published conference proceedings.